Building an Automation Operating Model That Works

 What causes the problem?

-- Unclear process ownership between business teams and IT
+- Unclear ownership between business teams and IT

 The impact on business teams